Questions to Consider When Choosing a People Counter

 Do they move around a lot?
 Are there specific areas they tend to mill about?
 Are they neglecting certain areas?
 If you want increased information about how customers are spending their time, then you can install several overhead sensors throughout building.
 Horizontal sensors are meant to be installed on either side of an entranceway, whereas overhead sensors can be installed above any area.

 Do people browse in your entrance?
-An overhead video sensor can detect people even when they are standing still, which will help you distinguish between people who are passing in and out of your entranceway and people who are simply browsing the area.
+An overhead image processing sensor can detect people even when they are standing still, which will help you distinguish between people who are passing in and out of your entranceway and people who are simply browsing the area.

 5. What level of reporting do you need from your people counter?